SS Saar: Description

 The ship was built in 1937 by Stettiner Oderwerke AG, Stettin.

 The ship was 208 ft 9 in long, with a beam of 32 ft 5 in a depth of 17 ft 2 in.
 She had a GRT of 1,026 and a NRT of 560.

 The ship was propelled by a compound steam engine which had two cylinders of 13+2/8 in and two cylinders of 28+3/4 in diameter by 28+3/4 in stroke.
 The engine was built by Ottensener Maschinenbau GmbH, Altona.

 History

 Saar was built for R C Gribel.
 Her port of registry was Stettin and she used the Code Letters DAYW.
-In February 1945, Saar was one of the ship involved in the transportation of refugees from Pillau, Soviet Union to Swinemünde, Germany.
+In February 1945, Saar was one of the ship involved in the transportation of refugees from Pillau, East Prussia to Swinemünde, Germany.
 In May 1945, Saar was seized by the Allies at Kolding, Denmark.
 She was passed to the MoWT and renamed Empire Congleton.
 Her port of registry was changed to London.
 She was allocated the Code Letters GNML and the United Kingdom Official Number 180703.
 In 1946 she was passed to the Soviet Union and renamed Donetz.